AgentD/diy-linux-guide/kernel.md

 	console=tty0

-The `console` parameter tells the kernel what to use as a console device.
+The `console` parameter tells the kernel the tty where it prints its boot messages and that it uses as the standard input/output tty for our init script.
 We tell it to use the first video console which is what we will get at the HDMI output of the Raspberry Pi.

-Whats left is the device tree binaries and lastly the kernel and initrd:
+Whats left are the device tree binaries and lastly the kernel and initrd:

     mkdir -p overlays
     cp $SYSROOT/boot/dts/*-rpi-3-*.dtb .